 Consistency compounds in weight loss.
 It compounds in our diet because eating a healthier diet over time, generates healthier behaviours and a healthier diet continuing forward.
 It generates in our exercise and our choices, because once we start making those choices and living that healthier life, we’re likely to lead a healthier life going forward and make those decisions again.
 But we’re all going to misstep and we’re all going to make mistakes.
 And it’s okay.

-So, if you’re doing the PreKureME Weight Loss challenge and if you’ve made a mistake – it’s okay.
+So, if you’re trying to lose weight and if you’ve made a mistake – it’s okay.
 Just jump back on that horse.
 Keep riding.
 Keep galloping forward.
 Don’t use it as a reason or an excuse to let yourself off and think, “I might as well give up this challenge”.
 To err is to be human and it’s entirely normal.

 If you’re doing great at the moment and you’ve got that momentum going, have a bit of a plan for when you do make a mistake.
 Don’t punish yourself.
 Don’t get into that self-dialogue, that narrative in your head, that is telling you to give up.
 Get back on that horse.